protonemedia/laravel-ffmpeg/README.md

 * Built-in support for concatenation, multiple inputs/outputs, image sequences (timelapse), complex filters (and mapping), frame/thumbnail exports.
 * Built-in support for watermarks (positioning and manipulation).
 * PHP 7.3 and higher.
+* Lots of integration tests, GitHub Actions with both Ubuntu and Windows.

 ## Support